NolanBiscaro/Penn-Man/README.md

 methods from GameObj to do this, but only take any path with probability 0.3.
 If they are not in scatter mode, we  define them as "chasers".
 The goal is to constantly try and minimize our distance from  man.
 We use the relativeX and relativeY methods to  determine in which direction we need to travel in order to get closer to pennMan.
-These methods detemrine if the TA is currently above, below, left, or right of PennMan.
+These methods determine if the TA is currently above, below, left, or right of PennMan.
 If the vertical difference is larger, we search primarily for a vertical path, and horizontal otherwise.
-If a path becomes availablein the correct direction, we take it, otherwise we continue searching.
+If a path becomes available in the correct direction, we take it, otherwise we continue searching.
 If a scenario arises wherethe TA has no direct path in horizontal OR vertical direction, chaser is switched off until a path in the relevant direction becomes available.
 In other words, the TA will wander randomly until a path in the correct direction becomes available.